• Home

 The above discussion is a very simple example of switching the intelligence "channel" for input of information.
 In this case it was switched from the usual linguistic/symbolic and logical/mathematical channels often used (poorly) to communicate math with nod to the bodily-kinesthetic channel where the physical notions of packing and cutting were employed (either verbally or, better, with dramatic body motions in both teacher and learner) for "gut" understanding.

-You can do it with the Visual/Spatial Intelligence too.
+You can do it with the Visual/Spatial Intelligence too

 You can also switch to the visual/spatial/diagrammatic channel and leap to clarity in division.
 Just draw 30 circles and cut each in half with a line